vsub2005/439Project/README.md

 - Uses the same coordinate system as the dataset:
   - `LOC_X` ranges from **-50 to 50** (left → right)
   - `LOC_Y` ranges from **0 to 50** (baseline → half-court line)
-- Plots a sample of shots on top of the court for visualization.
+- Plots a bubble chart with bubbles sized based on shot frequency.
-- Can later be replaced with bubble charts or heatmaps using the same coordinates.

 ### **3. `run_pipeline.py`**
 This script: